eslamabdallah74/Digital-Experts/README.md

 @if ($message->user->id == auth()->user()->id)
 ```

->I used `<div wire:poll.1000ms></div>` To refresh component every second to get any message we receive but it seems it did only work with message time(sent from), But on changing chat or sending a new message the component will live refresh to get recent messages
+>I used `<div wire:poll.1000ms></div>` To refresh component every second to get any new message we receive but it seem it did only work with message time(sent from), But on changing chat or sending a new message the component will live refresh to get recent messages

 Filtering messages for bad words was easy because of **Profanity Package**.
 I added some bad words in Profanity config file
 ```